matb33/meteor-userauth/README.md

 Handles displaying/dismissing the info box.

-#### `client/js/lib/models.js`

-This is where we create our client versions of collections "users" and "notes" via `new Meteor.Collection` calls.

 #### `client/js/lib/rpc.js`

 These methods are RPC helpers meant to be called from within the various Meteor client functions like Template.xxx.yyy, Template.xxx.events, etc.